Patrik Tischler

-Patrik Tischler (born 30 July 1991) is a Hungarian football player who plays for Budafok.
+Patrik Tischler (born 30 July 1991) is a Hungarian football player.

 Club career

 He made his debut for MTK during the 2008–09 season and joined Oldham on loan in 2009 as part of an agreement between Oldham, MTK and Liverpool.
 He joined the club's new Development squad.
 He was given the no. 34 squad number and was named as substitute for the first-team on a number of occasions.
 In February 2010 he returned to MTK after his loan period was cut short.

 On 21 June 2022, Tischler signed with Budafok.

 International career

 Tischler has represented Hungary at international level as an under-19 and under-21 player.

 Club statistics

 Updated to games played as of 15 May 2022.